Skip to Main Content

 About The Illustrator

 Charles Santoso loves drawing little things in his little journal.
 He gathers inspiration from his childhood memories and curiosities he discovers in his everyday travels.
 He has illustrated several picture books, including The Snurtch, I Don’t Like Koala, Finding Muchness, and Ida, Always.
 Charles also works as a visual development artist, creating illustrations for feature film projects.
-He lives and works in Sydney, Australia.
+He lives and works in Singapore.
 You can visit him at CharlesSantoso.com.

 Product Details